Skip to content

 Terminal window

-# Navigate to web directory
+# Navigate to the web directory

 cd /var/www/html